andremann/SKG-IF/docs/source/venues.rst

 Metadata curation
 ----
-:Description: The type of metadata curation taking place at the venue.
+:Description: The type of metadata curation taking place at a venue.
 :Type: Boolean
 :Use: mandatory, (1)
 :Representation: XML element ``metadataCuration``